DeLima v. Bidwell

 DeLima v.
 Bidwell, 182 U.S. 1 (1901), was one of a group of the first Insular Cases decided by the US Supreme Court.

 The case was argued on January 8–11, 1901 and was decided on May 27, 1901.

-The case is widely considered racist.

 Background

-The DeLima Sugar Importing Company sued the New York City collector of customs to recover duties on sugar imported from Puerto Rico after 1899, when Puerto Rico was ceded to the United States.
-DeLima argued that the Port of New York City had no jurisdiction to collect duties since Puerto Rico had been annexed by the United States.
+The DeLima Sugar Importing Company sued George R. Bidwell, Collector of the Port of New York, to recover duties on sugar imported from Puerto Rico after 1899, when Puerto Rico was ceded to the United States.
+DeLima argued that the Collector had no authority to collect those duties since Puerto Rico had been annexed by the United States.

 The lower appellate court held the following: